RJKAZ/amazon-clone/README.md

 lol...."It is the way" I suppose.

 left off on Section 9 - just finished Part 28, but there is an errpr in the PlaceOrderScreen.js at line 34, a syntax error, but I can't figure out whats wrong, will do so later after a rest.

+12/28/20 - ARGH...again scratching my head out.
+Got an error at the end of the place order function.

+res.status(...)send.send is not a function

+2 hours today trying to figure this problem out and thus far no luck.